 Next, you can set up conversion tracking.
 To do so you will need to install the tracking code on your website.
 You will receive instructions in your Gmail if you wish to do this.

-With conversion tracking you receive instant feedback with the action users are making.
+With conversion tracking, you receive instant feedback on the actions users are making.
 This helps you track conversions.
-For example, when someone makes a purchase, signs up for the email lists or when someone submits a lead form.
+For example, when someone makes a purchase, signs up for the email lists, or when someone submits a lead form.
 You can track conversions by tracking “Confirmation” pages or “Thank You” pages.

 To set up conversion tracking you need: